REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 - Ensure all those licensed complete annual training as required by the REA.

-- Ensure all agents and licensees understand legal documentation (agents are required by the REA to encourage all buyers and sellers to seek legal advice because agents are not lawyers but dealing with legal matters on behalf of consumers).
+- Ensure all real estate agents and licensees understand legal documentation (agents are required by the REA to encourage all buyers and sellers to seek legal advice because agents are not lawyers but dealing with legal matters on behalf of consumers).

 - Have policies and processes in place so all agents comply with the REA Act 2008 and the Code of Conduct.